pdamodaran/m2x-java/README.md

 	);
 ```

-If for some reason builder is not suitable, client can use the map of objects.
-This map store pairs of String and Object
-where map key is parameters name and map value is value of given parameter.
-Basic types, Date and collection are supported as
+If for some reason builder is not suitable, the client can use the map of objects.
+This map store pairs of String and Object where map key is the parameters name and map value is the value of a given parameter.
+Basic types, Date and collection are supported as parameter value.
-parameter value.

-Please be careful with case and spelling of the parameters name.
-Client will throw `InternalServerErrorException`
+Please be careful with case and spelling of the parameter's name.
+The client will throw `InternalServerErrorException`
-exception when name of parameters is incorrect, and 'UnprocessableEntityException' when value is incorrect or missed.
+exception when a parameter's name is incorrect, and 'UnprocessableEntityException' when value is incorrect or missed.

-Above example can be written in the following form:
+The above example can be written in the following form:

 ```
 	Map<String, Object> data = new HashMap<String, Object>();